WaitThatShouldntWork/vegeta/docs/project_brief.md

 ## Where do questions come from?

-- From `domain_packs/<domain>/questions.yaml`.
-Each entry defines:
-  - `id` and `text` shown to the user
-  - `slot` it resolves (e.g., `internet_exposed`)
-  - optional prior and likelihoods for Bayesian updates
-- The question-selection agent computes which slot would cut uncertainty the most (highest EIG) and picks that next.
+- From required slots in the active checklist and the highest‑entropy unknowns in $\{z_{slot_r}\}$.
+- Render concise, targeted questions dynamically; optionally template per slot and let an LLM phrase the text.
+- The question selector approximates EIG and chooses the slot that most reduces uncertainty given cost.

 ## Is our dataset big enough for a contextual bandit?